Nov 7th 2024

 Hydroponic Towers

-These vertical tower gardens cultivate plants and vegetables by pumping nutrient-rich water to the top of the tower.
+These vertical gardens cultivate plants and vegetables by pumping nutrient-rich water to the top of the tower.
 As the water drips back down it irrigates the plant roots along the way.
 Water collects at the reservoir below, and is pumped up again to repeat the cycle.
 With hydroponic towers, you can grow a variety of plants in a neat, easy-to-maintain vertical structure that saves space.
 A hydroponic tower may be thought of as a customized vertical garden that has an integrated feeding and watering system.

 According to research, vertical hydroponic systems can help save up to 95% of water.
 This is because of its closed-loop watering system which recycles water up and down the tower.
 Because hydroponic towers utilize interval-based watering, they also introduce aeroponic growing methods.
 This hydroponic technique allows roots to be exposed to both water and air.
 For example – in a hydroponic tower, plants are irrigated for 15 minutes per hour, for 14 – 16 hours a day, providing plant roots with excellent air exposure for higher oxygen uptake.